Managing Users and Groups

 tells us what each field indicates.

-The first field is the login name,
+The first field is the login name, which in this case is peter.

 The second field, marked x, marks the password field.